Webinar Checklists: Before, During and After

 Have you ever tried to host a webinar, but after making a plan you didn’t know what to do next?
 How should you promote your event?
 Where do your potential participants spend time?
 And how can you get to them and convince them that they should attend your live video?

 No worries - we’ve all been there.
 Although setting up an event is a piece of cake with our intuitive software system, creating a robust promotion strategy is far more challenging.
+Good webinar planning isn't easy also.
 We’re aware that not everyone’s a full-time marketer, but being in a different profession doesn’t mean your promotion plan has to be mediocre.

 To give you a helping hand, we’ve prepared a short guide with tips that you might find helpful on your journey to reaching your target group.
 You can save it for later and use it as a short handout whenever you plan a video stream.

-If you’re ready to prepare your own webinar preparation checklist using our hints, let’s get started.
+If you’re ready to start your webinar planning and prepare your own webinar preparation checklist using our hints, let’s get started.

 Set your goals and KPIs first